 LASIK versus reading glasses

-By their early to mid-40s, all adults lose some ability to focus on nearby objects (presbyopia), which results in difficulty reading small print or doing close-up tasks.
+By their early to mid-40s, all adults lose some ability to focus on nearby objects.
+This condition is called presbyopia.
+Presbyopia results in difficulty reading small print or doing close-up tasks.

 If you are an older adult considering LASIK, you might choose to have monovision to maintain your ability to see objects close up.
 With monovision, one eye is corrected for distant vision, and the other eye is corrected for near vision.
 Not everyone is able to adjust to or tolerate monovision.
 It's best to do a trial with contact lenses before having a permanent surgical procedure.

 Can you go without your contact lenses for several weeks before surgery?